NuLink-network/ChainBridge/README.md

 ```

 ### Command parameters
 You can use the default configuration or specify related configurations.
-The parameters you can specify are mainly the following three.
+The parameters you can specify are mainly the following.

-`verbosity`: Specify the output level of the log, the default is the info level, the optional levels include trace, debug, info, warn, error, crit.

 `config`: This flag can be used to specify a json configuration file.

-`file`: This flag can be used to specify a last stake info file.
-The contents of this file do not require user editing.
-If no file is specified, the program will automatically create this file

 `mock`: Start the project in mock mode.